zigomir/nanocal/README.md

 - research
   - how good this is to customize
   - two builds: one with range and one without?
-- cleanup
-  - add tests
-  - all variables should have good names
-  - better method names

 ## good to haves